Preventing execution of untrusted PHP

 Ways PHP can be executed

-Modules provide the ability to execute PHP.
-And those modules should always allow you to limit access to trusted roles (or even just to user/1).
+Modules that allow the execution of PHP should limit access to trusted roles (or even just to user/1).
 If you discover a module that allows PHP, without appropriate warnings and control, you should avoid using this module, or consider creating a bug report on this module.

 Common modules that provide PHP: